-Boom California embraces work in many different formats, although we normally publish the short and long-form essays, which are refereed through a peer review process.
+Boom California embraces work in many different formats, although we normally publish the short and long-form essays, which are refereed through a double-blind peer review process.
 We invite written, photographic, artistic, and multimedia submissions in all formats and lengths, with essays from 800 to approximately 8,000 words.

 Topics of particular interest to Boom California include:

 - Queer Studies

 Within and across these topics, our goal is to highlight California within broader global contexts, exploring them through various underexplored cultural modalities, including but not limited to expressions in history, religion, food, the environment, crime, music, film, media, and elsewhere.

 Boom California accepts the following types of content: